-(1) This division applies if a petroleum authority holder proposes to-

-- (b) allow someone else for the holder to first enter private land to carry out authorised activities for the authority. - (2) This division applies whether or not an entry notice has been given in relation to the proposed entry.
+- (1) This division applies if a petroleum authority holder proposes to- - (a) first enter private land to carry out authorised activities for the authority; or - (b) allow someone else for the holder to first enter private land to carry out authorised activities for the authority. - (2) This division applies whether or not an entry notice has been given in relation to the proposed entry.